glab auth login

 Synopsis

-When running in interactive mode inside a Git repository, glab will automatically detect GitLab instances from your Git remotes and present them as options, saving you from having to manually type the hostname.
+In interactive mode, glab detects GitLab instances from your Git remotes and lists them as options, so you do not have to type the hostname manually.

 glab auth login [flags]